je-suis-tm/web-scraping/README.md

 `print(df)`

 Reading JSON is not really the main purpose of this chapter.
 What really made me rewrite the scraper for CME is the change of website structure.
 In April 2018, I could not extract data from searching for HTML tags any more.
-I came to realize that CME used JavaScript to create a dynamic website.
+I came to realize that CME created a dynamic website by JavaScript.
 The great era of BeautifulSoup was water under the bridge.
-At this critical point of either adapt or die, I had to find out where the data came from.
+At this critical point of either adapt or die, I had to find out where the data came from and develop a new script.
 Guess where?

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20url.PNG)

 The URL is still in page source!
 The HTML tag for the hidden link is `<script>`.
 As I have mentioned at the beginning of this README file, scraping is about patience and attention to details.
 If you try to search all `<script>` tags, you will end up with more than 100 results.
+It took me a while for me to sniff the data source.
 My friends, patience is a virtue.

 As for other websites, we may not be that lucky.
 Take <a href= https://www.euronext.com/en/products/indices/FR0003502079-XPAR>Euronext</a> for example, you won’t find any data in page source.
 We have to right click and select inspect element (CTRL+SHIFT+I in Chrome, F12 in IE).

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20inspect%20element.png)